slittorin/home-assistant-maintenance/README.md

 ```
 #### Update sum-column in Home Assistant statistics table

-When removing data in the statistics table, the summarized data in column `sum` does not update.
+When removing data in the statistics table, the summarized data in column `sum` does not update.\
+And this value is used for Home Assistant and by graphs, energy dashboards, utility meters, etc.

 Therefore we need to iterate through the table and update the value in column `sum`.